Skip to content

 avl_tree.java

-/* Perform rotation operation to restore balance to the subtree */
+/* Perform rotation operation to restore balance to this subtree */

 TreeNode rotate(TreeNode node) {